 Some of the textural qualities are a bit like classic sculpture materials such as clay and plaster.
-I think dough has got such a potential though.
+I think dough has got such potential though.
 It is an absurd art material in terms of classical sculpture.
-The classical sculpture materials, clay, plaster, wood, marble, stone and bronze can last for hundreds of years where dough is only good for a few hours, half a day maximum and then you have to throw it out.
+The classical sculpture materials, clay, plaster, wood, marble, stone, and bronze can last for hundreds of years where the dough is only good for a few hours, half a day maximum and then you have to throw it out.
 My starting point is sculpture – a conceptual approach to sculpture – when I build things and direct a scene there is always a narrative, a story.
-Dough is my sculpture material.
-Photography and video becomes the main media to make the artwork last for more than the duration of the process or the performance.
+The dough is my sculpture material.
+Photography and video become the main media to make the artwork last for more than the duration of the process or the performance.

 You can say that the people in the Dough Portrait pictures transform into a sculpture for the duration the photo is captured.

 Dough Portrait, Udi.
 The Digital Art Center of Israel, 2011.

 I think the pictures look classic…in a rather bizarre way.

 The Dough Portrait series is very much connected with the history of painting and classic portrait photography.
 Everyone has had their passport photo taken and has been photographed for the school yearbook.

 In the old day’s artist were commissioned to do portraits of wealthy people, the king etc. and then later came landscape painting.
 The Dough Portrait photos relate to that history.
 And of course, the whole question of identity, because when the face turns into a sculpture material you get a new identity.
 Normally you will first look at people’s faces in portraits – but now when you look at the pictures people have this strange face made of dough – a familiar material in a strange context.